VIALabs-io/hello-erc721/README.md

 ## Deployment

 Deploy the `HelloERC721` contract to your desired networks.
 This must be done for each network you wish to operate on.
-You can see a list of our networks in the [NPM package documentation](https://github.com/VIALabs-io/contracts?tab=readme-ov-file#testnets)
+You can see a list of our networks in the [Package documentation](https://github.com/VIALabs-io/contracts?tab=readme-ov-file#testnets)

 1. **Ethereum Sepolia Deployment:**